 The applied arrowhead shaped hour markers and hands, both with luminous material come from the standard Aqua Terra, while the the most distinctive feature, the black and yellow striped second hand definitely catches the eye.

-That black and white stripe pattern would go on to be used again in the Omega Speedmaster Super Racing which pioneered the "Spirate" hairspring.
+That black and yellow stripe pattern would go on to be used again in the Omega Speedmaster Super Racing which pioneered the "Spirate" hairspring.
 Interestingly, the honeycomb pattern on the dial of the Super Racing also matches the prototype >100,000 Gauss Aqua Terra Omega tested in 2017.

 In terms of variants, you get the very limited choice of bracelet or strap only, and the correct answer in almost all cases is bracelet unless the strap is available at a steep discount.
 Both are otherwise identical however and very much worth owning.